satya-das/cib/README.md

 ```

-We see a #include and a forward declaration of `class __zz_cib_Helper`. __zz_cib_Helper class is the one that will do most of the heavy lifting.
-It is there to take away all the dirty details and keep the client facing header clean as much as possible.
-We will look into that in next part.
-Let's see what is the definition of that macro `__ZZ_ CIB _CLASS_INTERNAL_DEF` that is present inside the class.
+We see a #include and forward declarations of `class __zz_cib_Helper`, and `struct __zz_cib_Delegator`. __zz_cib_Helper class is the one that will do most of the heavy lifting.
+It is there to take away all the dirty details and keep the client facing header as clean as possible.
+We will look into that in next part. __zz_cib_Delegator is the struct that is needed when the class is an interface like class.
+We will see use of that in other example.
+Let's see what is the definition of the macro `__ZZ_ CIB _CLASS_INTERNAL_DEF` that is present inside the class.

 **File**: __zz_cib_internal/__zz_cib_Example-class-internal-def.h.: